DataSparBrian/comfyspotmgr/README.md

 # Interactive setup wizard - handles everything!
 make setup

-# Or if you prefer to work from terraform/ directory:
-cd terraform && make setup

 # Preview what setup would do (without making changes)
 make setup-dry-run
 ```